 The Academy's tuition cost for each course of study and the cost of equipment and texts are listed in this catalog.
-The student or Guarantor agrees to pay the Academy the total cost of tuition, equipment, books, sales tax and fees on the first day of attendance at the Academy unless other arrangements have been made with the Financial Aid Department.
-Along with student aid and loans, the Academy accepts payment in the form of checks, money orders, and credit/debit cards.
+The student or Guarantor agrees to pay the Academy the total cost of tuition, equipment, books, sales tax, and fees on the first day of attendance at the Academy unless other arrangements have been made with the Financial Aid Department.
+Along with student aid and loans, the Academy accepts payment in the form of checks, money orders, credit/debit cards and Apple/Samsung pay.
+Cash is accepted for registration fees only.
 The Academy reserves the right to initiate an Interruption of Studies for any student whose tuition account balance is not current.
 The student will not be allowed to resume classes until the account is brought up to date.